 then

 Indeed, by Assertion \eqref{eq:frenh2}, $u$ belongs to the hyperplane $H$ generated by $(e_1,\ldots, e_{k})$.
-If Assertion \eqref{eq:frenh3} does not hold, then $v$ also belongs to to $H$.
-Thus the vector space plane generated by $(u,v,e_1,\ldots, e_{k-1})$ also would lie in $H$, thus contradicting Assertion \eqref{eq:frenh1}.
+If Assertion \eqref{eq:frenh3} does not hold, then $v$ also belongs to $H$.
+Thus the vector space generated by $(u,v,e_1,\ldots, e_{k-1})$ also would lie in $H$, thus contradicting Assertion \eqref{eq:frenh1}.